-Our Mental Health Retreat is All About Healing
+Our Mental Health Retreats Are All About Healing

 A retreat is not a vacation.
 Your time at our mental health retreat will be filled with activities designed to help you go deeper into your emotions to learn how your unconscious thoughts and habits negatively affect your ability to live a life that is healthy and peaceful.